 Beat the eggs and sugar well until the mixture turns into an airy crème.
 Knead the anise and flour into it and let it rest for 10 minutes.

 Divide the dough, which is still slightly sticky, into four parts and roll out each piece on flour so that it is 8-10 mm thick.
 Once again lightly dust with flour so that the dough feels like silk.
 Now press the very finely dusted mold evenly into the dough.
-Cut out the picture with a suitable pastry cutter or a knife and place on a baking tray that has been lined with baking paper.
+Cut out the picture with a suitable pastry, biscuit or cookie cutter or a knife and place on a baking tray that has been lined with baking paper.
 If the rest of the dough becomes dry, always moisten your hands to work on it.

 Just like everything else in life, the most important things are: time and love!